krasserm/krasserm.github.io/_posts/2018-03-21-bayesian-optimization.md

 If $f$ is cheap to evaluate we could sample at many points e.g. via grid search, random search or numeric gradient estimation.
 However, if function evaluation is expensive e.g. tuning hyperparameters of  a deep neural network, probe drilling for oil at given geographic coordinates or evaluating the effectiveness of a drug candidate taken from a chemical search space then it is important to minimize the number of samples drawn from the black box function $f$.

 This is the domain where Bayesian optimization techniques are most useful.
 They attempt to find the global optimimum in a minimum number of steps.
-Bayesian optimization incorporates prior belief about $f$ and updates the prior with samples drawn from f to get a posterior that better approximates $f$.
+Bayesian optimization incorporates prior belief about $f$ and updates the prior with samples drawn from $f$ to get a posterior that better approximates $f$.
 The model used for approximating the objective function is called *surrogate model*.
 Bayesian optimization also uses an *acquisition function* that directs sampling to areas where an improvement over the current best observation is likely.

 ### Surrogate model